 Yes, you can substitute the peanut butter for any type of nut butter you like!
 Just know that the different nut butters will affect the final flavor of the cake.
-I have never tried it with anything outside of peanut butter and don’t guarantee you will like it.
-If you have an allergy to peanut butter or nut butters in general, you can try my vanilla mug cake or black forest mug brownie.
+I have never tried it with anything outside of peanut butter and don't guarantee you will like it.
+If you have an allergy to peanut butter or nut butters in general, you can try my lemon mug cake, vanilla mug cake, or black forest mug brownie.

 The baking powder gives the peanut butter mug cake lift and makes it nice and fluffy.
 Saying that, since the mug cake is so small, you can probably get away with not using the baking powder if you don't have any.
 Just be aware that your cake might be a little more dense than if you did use it.